Story of M&G at Heritage Green

 Uniqueness of Heritage Green

-M&G is grateful to have shared its Old Master collection in downtown Greenville, South Carolina, and enhanced the overall educational and cultural environment of the Heritage Green campus, which also includes the Greenville County Public Library, the Greenville Little Theatre, the Greenville County Museum of Art, the Upcountry History Museum, Carolina Music Museum, and The Children’s Museum of the Upstate.
+M&G is grateful to have shared its Old Master collection in downtown Greenville, South Carolina, and enhanced the overall educational and cultural environment of the Heritage Green campus, which also includes the Greenville County Public Library, the Greenville Little Theatre, the Greenville County Museum of Art, the Upcountry History Museum, Sigal Music Museum, and The Children’s Museum of the Upstate.
 Heritage Green is a unique place of culture, education, and art rarely repeated anywhere in the United States.

 We’ll miss serving alongside our Heritage Green neighbors in downtown; however regardless of where M&G is physically located, we continue to demonstrate our love for our community and its guests by sharing the Collection and engaging programming for all ages.